-In this day and age—ya know, since hammocks became über popular in the past five-ish years among hikers, backpackers, campers, and well, everyone—there are some great accessories and products to keep you warm in a hammock during the cold winter months.
+In this day and age—ya know, since hammocks became über popular among hikers, backpackers, campers, and well, everyone—there are some great accessories and products to keep you warm in a hammock during the cold winter months.

 Let’s look at the the pros and cons of each.

-Most types operate on shock cord suspensions and flex, which can be tightened to form to the shape of the hammock once you’re inside.
-The upside here is that since you’re not touching the quilt, you won’t compress the filling, which means it can better do its job.
+Most hammock underquilts operate on shock cord suspensions and flex, which can be tightened to form to the shape of the hammock once you’re inside.
+The upside is that since you’re not touching the quilt, you won’t compress the filling, which means it can better do its job.

-Or, if you’re headed into very cold temps, double up.
-Put your sleeping bag inside the hammock with you and use the underquilt around the bottom for even more protection.
+If you’re headed into very cold temps, you can always double up, putting your sleeping bag inside the hammock with you and using the underquilt around the bottom for even more protection.

 Underquilts typically come with a stuff stack and pack down to about the size of sleeping pad.
 They’re easy to carry and pretty lightweight.
 And, most importantly, they provide the best warmth and protection from the cold air.